shreyatrivedi26/shreyatrivedi26.github.io/project.md

 ![](assets/IMG/Feature_importances.png){: width="500" }

-*Figure 3:  Plot showing the feature importance for all the 5 regions (x-axis) and their corresponding importance in the two seasons.
-[1]*
+*Figure 3:  Plot showing the feature importance for all the 5 regions (x-axis) and their corresponding importance in the two seasons.*

 ![](assets/IMG/Figure4.png){: width="500" }
-Figure 4:  SHAP Plots showing the magnitude and the intensity of the impact of the features on the predicted target value i.e. SIT for the 5 regions for Advance Season.
+*Figure 4:  SHAP Plots showing the magnitude and the intensity of the impact of the features on the predicted target value i.e. SIT for the 5 regions for Advance Season.*

 ![](assets/IMG/Figure5.png){: width="500" }
-Figure 5:  SHAP Plots showing the magnitude and the intensity of the impact of the features on the predicted target value i.e. SIT for the 5 regions for Retreat Season.
+*Figure 5:  SHAP Plots showing the magnitude and the intensity of the impact of the features on the predicted target value i.e. SIT for the 5 regions for Retreat Season.*

 ![](assets/IMG/REC_Curves_BothSeasons.png){: width="500" }
-Figure 6:  REC Curves for the regional Random Forest Regression Models for two distinct sea-ice seasons.
+*Figure 6:  REC Curves for the regional Random Forest Regression Models for two distinct sea-ice seasons.*

 ## Discussion and Conclusions